 Major areas of assessment include:

 - Is the individual aware of people, places, and time?

-- Does the person suffer from confusion and has difficulty recalling details.
+- Does the person suffer from confusion and have difficulty recalling details?
 Do they require prompting to perform routine activities?

-- Is there a history of poor judgment which would create the possibility of unsafe behaviors adversely impacting other residents and staff?
+- Is there a history of poor judgment that would create the possibility of unsafe behaviors adversely impacting other residents and staff?

 - Can the individual manage toileting independently, including getting on and off without hands-on assistance and performing normal hygiene without another person's help?